Inviting colleagues for collaboration

 The first step is to categorize evidence using tags.
 Mark some text from the transcript or your notes and assign a tag to create a highlight.
 Highlights are pieces of evidence and the basis for analysis and sharing in Condens.

-The screen shows all highlights across participants.
+The screen shows all highlights across Sessions.
 Here is where you can analyze the data in a structured manner.
 Filter and sorting functionality helps to see patterns more clearly.
-Again, open the Conclusion on the right via to pull highlights into it and build clusters.
+Again, open the Artifact on the right to pull highlights into it and build clusters.

 The final part of your project again shows the

-With you create a link that gives your audience access to the findings in the Conclusion - no user account required.
-The shared Conclusion contains all data and evidence that you included but doesn’t allow to jump back to the raw data (i.e. Participants and Synthesis) and is read-only.
+With you create a link that gives your audience access to the Artifact (your research outcome) - no user account required.
+The shared Artifact contains all data and evidence that you included but doesn’t allow to jump back to the raw data (i.e. Sessions and Highlights) and is read-only.